huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 And here’s the same file viewed in a spreadsheet program:
 ![](images/image_97.png)

-This would result in a thesauri where `Red`, `Green` and `Blue` are grouped under `Primary`, and `No color` is not grouped.

-- Note: The prefixing needs to be consistent across translations of a term, and all grouped terms need to have a parent.
-Otherwise, the import will cause a validation error.
+- Note: In all cases, avoid including duplicate values in the same column, as this will cause a validation error and prevent the import from working successfully.

 Step 3: Save the **CSV file** in UTF-8 format on your computer.